Glossary of Assessment Terms

 SLO-aligned Assessment: Assessment measures aligned with achievement of specific learning outcomes.
 SLO-aligned assessment may be direct measures (such as assessment of skills demonstrated in a senior project) or indirect measures (such as input from a senior focus group on their experience related to a specific SLO).

-Use of Assessment: Assessment results a) inform continual reflection and discussion of teaching and learning and b) contribute to decision-making to ensure effective teaching and learning.
-Decisions can include choosing to make changes to a program, continue current effective practices, or build on strengths.
+Use of Assessment: Assessment results or activities a) inform regular reflection and discussion of teaching and learning and b) contribute to decision-making to ensure effective teaching and learning.
+Decisions can include the choice to continue current effective practices or build on strengths.
+Use of assessment may happen at any point in the process of collecting, analyzing, or discussing assessment.